MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <summary>What's the difference between Stageview modal and Dialogs?</summary>

 Stageview modal is useful to display rich content to the users, such as a page, a dashboard, or a file.
-Dialogs are useful for displaying messages that need users' attention or to collect information required to move to the next step.
+Dialogs are useful to display messages that need users' attention or  collect information required to move to the next step.

 </br>